-In this article, we are going to focus more on strengthening and its principles, narrowing down to 5 best exercises in the gym for fast bowlers.
+In this blog, we are going to focus more on strengthening and its principles, narrowing down to 5 best exercises for fast bowlers.

 Planks (or planking) is the best form of exercise for fast bowlers irrespective of age.
-As discussed, lower back injuries is the most common injury you’ll find in young fast bowlers.
-The great benefit of this exerciser is you don’t need any specialist equipment and it can be performed pretty much anywhere.
+As discussed, lower back injuries are the most common injury you’ll find in young fast bowlers.
+The great benefit of this exercise is you don’t need any specialist equipment and it can be performed pretty much anywhere.

-One advantage of planking is that it helps both your core and strengthens your lower back.
-In addition to this, there is less weight through the hands, making it is easier on the shoulders and pectoral girdle.
+One advantage of planking is that it helps strengthen both your core and your lower back.
+In addition, there is less weight through the hands, making it is easier on the shoulders and pectoral girdle.
 Core exercises such as this help to improve the connective tissues in your abs, reducing the risk of injury.

 Challenge yourself more by progressing the exercise using a gym ball or single-leg variations.
 You can add some variety to this exercise by performing a side plank to improve both fitness and core strengthening.
 Remember to do both sides to prevent any muscle imbalance.

 2. Leg press: Single leg

 In fast bowling, the maximum weight is taken in the delivery stride on the landing leg, which is opposite to the bowling arm.
 It’s common for more injuries to occur on that leg as opposed to the other.
-Add in some machine workouts to give some variety to your workout.
-It’s also worth noting to avoid the monotony of using just barbells or kettlebells.
-I would recommend a single leg press to tackle this.
+Add in some machine workouts to give some variety.

-Not forgetting the landing leg, I recommend you increase the resistance whilst strengthening it.
-E.g. Right arm bowlers should strengthen the left leg by increasing the resistance compared to the right and vice-versa.
+Not forgetting the landing leg, we recommend you increase the resistance whilst strengthening it.
+E.g. right arm bowlers should strengthen the left leg by increasing the resistance compared to the right and vice-versa.